MannanGosrani/Hybrid-ML-Driven-Query-Redressal-System/README.md

 - Student portal to submit grievances and track their status
 - Admin dashboard for managing, categorizing, and resolving grievances
 - Real-time status updates and notifications
-- Secure and modular backend API built with Flask
+- Secure and modular backend API
 - Clean and responsive UI developed using React and Tailwind CSS
 - Architecture designed for easy model retraining and future updates